project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/sso_public_key.md

 ---
 ## Overview

 Single Sign On (SSO) occurs when a user logs in to one application and is then signed in to other applications automatically, regardless of the platform, technology, or domain used.
-Single SignOn usually makes use of a Central Service which orchestrates the single signon between multiple applications.
+Single SignOn usually makes use of a Central Service which orchestrates the single sign on between multiple applications.

 To provide user access and enable API operations, you need to set the SSO authentication key values in the environment correctly.

 ## Process for Setting Up the SSO public key

-The following process guides you in seeting up the SSO authentication key:
+The following process guides you in setting up the SSO authentication key:

 1. Login to keycloak with admin account.
 2. Select the realm (default selected realm will be master), if you intend to use some other realm then select that